raklugrin01/Disaster-Tweets-Analysis-and-Classification/README.md

 # Scope of Improvemment

-- We can always use large dataset which covers almost evry type of data for both machine learning and deep learning
+- We can always use large dataset which covers almost every type of data for both machine learning and deep learning
 - We can use the best pretrained models but they require a lot of computational power
 - Also there are various ways to increase model accuracy like k-fold cross validation, different data preprocessing techniques better than used here

 # Conclusion

-The Data analysis and modelling was sucessfully done, and the deep learning model was deployed on Heroku
+The Data analysis and modelling was sucessfully done, and the Deep Learning model was deployed on [Heroku](https://disastertweetsdl.herokuapp.com/)

 Please do ⭐ the repository, if it helped you in anyway.